domojs/domo/README.md

 ### val

-Chain breaker getter / chain breaker setter
+*chain-breaker getter / chain-breaker setter*

 If an argument is passed it is assigned to the first selected element value